abdusss111/go-drive/README.md

 To run the project:
 cd drive-project/drive

-create an .env by .env.example.backend then run
+create an .env by env.example.backend then run
  ```
  docker-compose up --build